 About This Interview

 In his over two-hour Archive interview, Thomas Del Ruth talks about growing up as the son of parents in the entertainment industry (his father, Roy Del Ruth was a director, and his mother a singer) and his early interest in cinematography.
-He discusses his first jobs as an assistant on such series as Batman and Peyton Place.
+He discusses his first jobs as an assistant on series including Batman and Peyton Place.
 He details his climb up the production ladder, which culminated in his becoming a bona-fide Director of Photography on the series Mrs. Columbo.
 He discusses his other work in television, including the pilots for Simon & Simon, The X-Files and ER.
 Finally, he details his work on the series The West Wing, in particular, setting the tone for the series and his liberal use of the steadicam.
 Throughout the interview, Del Ruth discusses the art of cinematography and the technical aspects of the profession.
-Karen Herman conducted the interview in Los Angeles, CA on January 18, 2007.
+Karen Herman conducted the interview on January 18, 2007 in Los Angeles, CA.